kiba/Writings/atg/chp7_realization.md

 "We're talking about the diplomat and our suspect?"
 The lab technician nodded.

-"We can't distinguish between them."
+"We can't distinguish between either of them.
+They are genetically the same person"

 Smith raised her eyebrows at the unexpected news.
 It also played into the impersonator's fabricated narrative.
-She could imagine his glee and laughter for having fooled the lab.
+She could imagine his glee and laughter for being able to continue his narrative.

 "Alright, let's enumerate the possibility here.
 We might have mixed up the blood vials, or that the impersonator is the diplomat's secret twin, or that our suspect is telling the truth."

 "The blood vials were received at different time from different locations.
 I checked the video footage to make sure that I didn't get them mixed up."

 "Then we'll need to check it again," Smith concluded.
 "Failing that, we may need to launch a bigger investigation.
-It might be possible that someone intercepted and swapped it out."If that wasn't the case, then it was likely that the impersonator was a long lost identical twin of the diplomat.
+It might be possible that someone intercepted and swapped it out."
+She shuddered at the implication.
+Somebody was working with the criminal to keep up his narrative.
+This was bigger than she thought.

+If that wasn't the case, she would have to guess that the impersonator was a long lost identical twin; which she considered an unlikely prospect.

 ***
 **Agent Daniel Fox**